jooby-project/jooby/md/capsule.md

-# stork
+# capsule

-Package and Deploy JVM Applications with [Capsule](http://www.capsule.io/).
+Package and Deploy JVM Applications with [Capsule](http://www.capsule.io).

-[Capsule](http://www.capsule.io/) is a collection of utilities for optimizing your **after-build** workflow by filling in the gap between your Java build system and eventual end-user app execution.
+A capsule is a single executable JAR that contains everything your application needs to run either in the form of embedded files or as declarative metadata.
+More at [capsule.io](http://www.capsule.io)

 ## usage